 - By paying the reduced rate, homestay guests can guarantee that their room remains private to them.

 - If the homestay guest and the host prefer to make the room available to a different homestay guest during the original homestay guest's vacation, all personal belongings must be moved out and stored.
 In this case, the homestay guest is not required to pay the host during his or her absence.
 However, if the homestay guest intends to return to the same homestay, the host and the homestay guest should agree firmly to the arrangements in advance.
 It would not be fair to the host if the homestay guest moved into an apartment shortly after returning from vacation; in that case, the homestay guest should vacate the room before leaving so the host can begin hosting another long term homestay guest.
+The student should plan to continue being in the homestay program for another quarter after returning from vacation.

 This policy is revised periodically in an effort to make it fair and understandable for homestay guests and families.
 Please call us if you need assistance in determining your rate!